Open Search

 The Payoff: Career Prospects and Salary

-With a Doctorate, a wide variety of career opportunities are available.
+With a Doctorate, a variety of career opportunities are available.
 Depending on the degree specialty you pursue, you may be able to work in organizations as a:

 • Research psychologist